 Does an individual have to understand human marriage in order to be saved, no, salvation is not a theology test.
 But there must be our marriage-like covenant with, and submission to, Christ in view of his saving sacrifice for us.
 We’re saying “I do” to Jesus, just like …a marriage.
 Christ died for his Bride.
 Marriage (male-female) is part of our image-of-God foundations, our relationship with God, and our ultimate destiny.
 Faithfulness to marriage is about faithfulness to Jesus, which is about our salvation.

 Recently I've observed how Naturalism and New Age converge upon the same sexual immorality as supposed gateways to evolution/enlightenment.
-Communism, through Kinsey promotes sexual immorality as evolution; New Age through Tantra promotes sexual immorality as enlightenment.
-Why would worldviews from such seemingly different foundations land on the same marriage-destroying practices?
-Because they come from the same pit as the gnosticism that Paul confronted in his day.
+Kinseyan Naturalism promotes sexual immorality as evolution; New Age Tantric Hinduism promotes sexual immorality as enlightenment.
+Why would worldviews from such seemingly different foundations land on the exact same marriage-destroying practices?
+Because they come from the same pit.
+Same as the gnostic temple prostitution which Paul confronted in his day.
 Marriage is a prime spiritual battleground.
 It seems to be more a salvation issue than the world is aware of.
 Pray into that.

 "Was sex a part of any apostles creed?"

 Yes, the Jerusalem Council Acts 15:29.
 No sexual immorality (ie sex outside marriage [which is male-female.])

 "Does the fact that sex isn’t in most creeds mean it is not a salvation issue?"

 Many sins are not mentioned in the creeds, but that doesn't make them ok.
 In fact we could say that in Christianity sexual morality was assumed as a given, until now.
 Likewise the nature of marriage a given.